better/convoys/docs/index.rst

 =======

 Convoys is a simple library that fits a few statistical model useful for modeling time-lagged conversion rates.
-You can check out the `Github repo <https://github.com/better/convoys>`_ for more source code!
+You can check out the `Github repo <https://github.com/better/convoys>`_ for source code and more things!

 Installation
 ------------